 TV & Movies

 Movies and TV shows get their own piece of structured data as well.
 Searching for a movie in search engines will yield a rich result with reviews, poster art, cast information and even the ability to directly order tickets for a showing.
+You can even mark up lists of the best movies ever made or your favorite TV shows.
+What’s more, get your visitors to watch the content directly by adding ViewAction or Watch Action structured data.

 It’s possible to do all kinds of interesting things with video.
 Google, in particular, is working on new ways to display videos in the search results, with AMP for instance.
 Google can use your videos in AMP carousels and Top Stories listings.